Rico-J/Rico-J.gitub.io/README.md

 # Rico-J.gitub.io
-## School project personal website.
+ School project personal website.
+This is a progressive project that i will update weekly to meet my  milestone goals.